-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year / period 1 September 2021 to 31 August 2022.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year / period 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The academy trust operates four academies for pupils aged 3 to 11.
+The academy trust operates four academies for pupils aged 3 to 11:

-- Belleville Primary School in Clapham which has a pupil capacity of 1016 (including 26 in the nursery) and had a roll of 949 in the school census undertaken in October 2022. - Belleville Wix Academy in Battersea which has a pupil capacity of 394 (including 26 in the nursery) and had a roll of 301 in the school census undertaken in October 2022. - The Alton School in Roehampton which has a pupil capacity of 256 (including 26 in the nursery and 20 in a Resource Base for children with moderate learning difficulties) and had a roll of 187 in the school census undertaken in October 2022. - Churchfields Primary School in Beckenham which has a pupil capacity of 524 (including 26 in the nursery and 18 in a Resource Base for children with severe learning difficulties) and had a roll of 500 in the school census undertaken in October 2022.
+- Belleville Primary School in Clapham which has a pupil capacity of 1046 (including 26 in the nursery) and had a roll of 940 in the school census undertaken in October 2023. - Belleville Wix Academy in Battersea which has a pupil capacity of 364 (including 26 in the nursery) and had a roll of 287 in the school census undertaken in October 2023. - The Alton School in Roehampton which has a pupil capacity of 256 (including 26 in the nursery and 20 in a Resource Base) and had a roll of 188 in the school census undertaken in October 2023. - Churchfields Primary School in Beckenham which has a pupil capacity of 524 (including 26 in the nursery and 18 in a Resource Base) and had a roll of 457 in the school census undertaken in October 2023.